RohitKumar23-11/Assignment/README.md

 * No ML models are used — the extraction relies only on **regex** and **rule-based NLP**.
 * The script is optimized for the structure of **Data Input.pdf**.
-* You can extend extraction logic easily by adding new regex patterns.
+* We can extend extraction logic easily by adding new regex patterns.